algolia/algoliasearch-zendesk/app/README.md

 ### Zendesk Community search

 We do not index community forums for now.
-If you're using them, you'll probably want to disable `instantsearch` by setting `enabled: false` and just provide the auto-complete feature on your home page.
+If you're using them, you'll probably want to disable `instantsearch` by setting `enabled: false` and just use the auto-complete feature.

+### Indexing private articles

+Since we're providing a front-end search, and we can't securely know which access a user has in Zendesk's templates, we have to limit our indexing to public articles only.
+A public article is not a draft and its access policy is `everybody`.
+If you're in such a scenario, we recommend you to disable `instantsearch` by setting `enabled: false` and just use the auto-complete feature.

 ## Development